 Most feedlot rations tend to be based on grain, plus dry roughage, with an average dry matter content of around 90%.
 Therefore, when preparing a budget, calculations can be simplified if you use an intake capacity of 3% of liveweight to calculate the actual weight of feed required.
 This applies to a ration that is around 90% dry matter.

-However, if using a silage or green chop based ration, with an average dry matter less than 80%, or designing a ration to provide energy and crude protein requirements, calculations should be made on a dry matter basis; see 'Dry matter' and Table 5 below, Table 6 in Suitability of feedstuffs, and Table 7 in Buying feed on a feed value basis.
+However, if using a silage or green chop based ration, with an average dry matter less than 80%, or designing a ration to provide energy and crude protein requirements, calculations should be made on a dry matter basis; see 'Dry matter' and Table 5 below, Table 2 in Full hand feeding of beef cattle – quantities (PDF, 178.9 KB), and Table 7 in Buying feed on a feed value basis.

 Table 8 provides details of daily feed capacities, metabolisable energy and crude protein requirements on a dry matter basis, for various categories and liveweights of cattle.